Welcome to our website.

 For security reasons and for a better surfing experience, we ask you to update your browser to the latest version.

-Please direct any information, complaints and queries to firstname.lastname@example.org
+Please direct any information, complaints or queries to email@example.com

-We know that the careful treatment of your personal information is essential for you.
+We know that the careful handling of your personal information is essential for you.
 Therefore, the Austrian Mint attaches great importance to adhering to the current legal requirements.
-Your input of person-related data to the provider of the site is completely voluntary.
-If you decide to submit your data, the provider may ask you to give some personal details (name, email-address, shipping address etc.).
-When placing an order you may be asked for your credit card number.

-By submitting your personal details to the provider, you give your consent that your customer profile is stored and further processed.
-These data reach the provider and are stored there for the fulfilment of the services offered on the site.
-We do not share your data with Third Parties.
+When you supply personal information such as your name, email address, postal address, etc. via our website, you give your consent for your customer profile to be stored and further processed.
+These data reach the provider and are stored there for the purpose of fulfilling the services offered on the site.
+We do not share your data with third parties.

 In this guideline we use the term “cookies” to refer to cookies and other similar technologies covered by the EU Directive on privacy in electronic communications.